IntuitionLabs

 Salesforce Tableau

 Overview & Core Features: Tableau (now part of Salesforce) is renowned for its rich data visualization and ease of creating interactive dashboards.
 It offers Tableau Desktop (for design), Tableau Server (or Tableau Cloud) and the lightweight web-based Tableau Prep for ETL.
-Advanced analytics features include Ask Data (NLP), Explain Data (AI-based insight), and Einstein Discovery integration in Salesforce environments.
-Tableau’s VizQL engine is optimized for fast visual queries on large datasets.
+Advanced analytics features include Ask Data (NLP), Explain Data (AI-based insight), Einstein Discovery integration in Salesforce environments, and the new Tableau+ bundle with agentic analytics capabilities.
+Tableau's VizQL engine is optimized for fast visual queries on large datasets.
+In 2025, Tableau introduced Tableau Next with enhanced AI-powered features and deeper Salesforce integration.

 Deployment Models: